fabula-ex-machina/fabula-ex-machina.github.io/index.md

   <b>Fabula ex machina</b> means literally 'fairy tale from the machine'.
 It stands for the phenomenon of imaginary
   facts construction by a Language Model.
-It replaces the incorrect analogy to biological 'hallucination' invented by Andrej Karpathy which is incorrect and can not be further from reality.
+It replaces the incorrect analogy to biological 'hallucination' invented by Andrej Karpathy which is wrong and can not be further from reality.
 </pre>